Can You Sue for Emotional Distress in Ohio? | KNR

 Why Compensation for Emotional Distress is Significant

 But remember that the insurance company and lawyers representing the other side are counting on you to overlook the total compensation you deserve.
-They hope you’ll settle in favor of a fast, low-ball offer.
+They hope you’ll settle for a fast, low-ball offer.

 Legal Help to Sue for Emotional Distress